Cellular M2M Device Installed Base to Approach 500mn by 2018 as Focus Shifts to Internet of Things

-The whitepaper, M2M ~ Towards the Internet of Things, and further details of the full study can be downloaded from www.juniperresearch.com.
+The whitepaper, How eSIMs will Disrupt M2M Business Models and further details of the full study can be downloaded from www.juniperresearch.com.

 Juniper Research provides research and analytical services to the global hi-tech communications sector, providing consultancy, analyst reports and industry commentary.

 For further details please contact Michele Ince, Press Relations